 Petr joined Watsi on September 2nd, 2016.
 18 other people also joined Watsi on that day!
-Petr's most recent donation supported Amutuhaire, a mother from Uganda, to fund a c-section delivery.
+Petr's most recent donation supported Sreytouch, a mom-of-3 from Cambodia, to fund eye surgery for a cyst removal.

 Amutuhaire is a 30-year-old married mother to one who is now expecting.
 She holds a certificate in accounting and finance but has not yet got a job of her profession.
 She currently earns a living by practicing small-scale farming.
 She is married to a bodaboda driver and was born in a family of five siblings all currently married and self-employed as farmers.
 She only has her mother as her father died in 2004 leaving them under the support of their mother.
 She delivered her first child by emergency c-section and is recommended to deliver her current pregnancy by caesarean section given the previous delivery and the breeched position.
 She was recommended to deliver by caesarean section in the prevention of complications like fetal distress, uterine rupture and maternal distress and to better ensure a healthy delivery for mom and baby.
 She can’t afford the costs of her surgery, she needs financial support.
 We expect to restore her lost hope by enabling her to successfully undergo her surgery.
 Amutuhaire says, “I hope for the best out of my surgery, a live baby and good health after I have fully recovered.”